Riga Minox – The big hit

 Why this camera makes me smile

 This tiny camera looks like a jewel and is very robust at the same time.
-The Riga Minox was invented 90 years ago and still works today like the first day.
+The Riga Minox or Minox I was invented 90 years ago and still works today like the first day.
 It makes me smile that I can simply insert a film into this camera today and take photos with it.
 Photos like these.

 The Riga Minox is the most amazing of all Minox cameras.
 It was created from scratch by a single person in 1935.
 This first design already had all the essential features of the later models.
 It was the big hit, the Turning Point, as the title of the first advertising brochure read.
 The philosophy of this camera is best documented in this brochure.
 The following statements in “” are taken from this booklet and can therefore be considered the authentic design goals of the inventor.